teh317/ella-journal-app/README.md

 Meet Ella, your new journaling buddy that gets you.
 Think of it as your personal guide to navigating the ups and downs of life.
 With Ella, you’ll find a treasure trove of personalized mental health prompts tailored just for you.
 Whether you’re looking to unpack a tough day, celebrate a small win, or just check in with yourself, Ella is here to help.

+# What’s inside Ella?
+Mood Selector: Kick off your journaling by choosing from five moods, each paired with a unique emoji and gradient.
+Whether you’re feeling great or doomed, there’s a perfect fit for your day.

+Intuitive Journaling: Jot down your thoughts in a beautifully designed space that feels inviting, whether you’re venting about a rough day or celebrating a small win.
+With just a click, create new entries and keep track of how you’re feeling over time.

+Personalized Themes: Light or dark?
+You choose!
+Ella allows you to toggle between themes effortlessly, enhancing your experience and keeping things visually fresh.
+Your preference is saved, so you can pick up right where you left off.

+Calendar Overview: Dive into your past entries with a sleek calendar sidebar.
+Highlighted days show you when you’ve logged your feelings, making it easy to revisit moments and reflect on your journey.

+Settings for You: Adjust your profile, manage your preferences, and personalize your experience.
+It’s all about making Ella feel like your space.

+Smooth Animations: Transitions between screens and actions are seamless, thanks to clever animations.
+You won’t just use Ella; you’ll enjoy it.

-# What makes Ella special?
+# What makes Ella special? (coming soon)
-Tailored Prompts (coming soon): Forget generic questions.
+Tailored Prompts : Forget generic questions.
 Ella learns what resonates with you, delivering prompts that feel like they were crafted just for your unique journey.

 Mood Tracking: Keep tabs on your emotions over time.
 With Ella, you can easily see patterns and gain insights into what truly makes you tick.

 Reflection Spaces: Dive deeper into your thoughts with dedicated spaces for reflection, helping you cultivate self-awareness and personal growth.

-Gentle Reminders (coming soon): Life gets busy.
+Gentle Reminders : Life gets busy.
 Ella nudges you gently when it’s time to pause and reflect, making self-care feel effortless.

 So, if you’re ready to turn the page on stress and dive into a journey of self-discovery, give Ella a shot.
 It’s not just about journaling; it’s about connecting with yourself in a way that feels real and meaningful.
 No pressure, just you and Ella—let’s explore your mind together!